 The Company's key client is the Hellenic Civil Aviation Authority (HCAA), which in the Company's opinion is creditworthy and prestigious, as it is public agency under the Ministry for Infrastructure, Transport and Networks.
-Receivables from the HCAA represent 40% of the Company's total receivables.
+Receivables from the HCAA represent 42% of the Company's total receivables.
 In addition, the Company can offset part or all of its receivables from the HCAA with overdue debts it has to the HCAA or other Company debts to the Greek State under the Concession Agreement.

-For the year that ended on 31 December 2020 no impairment provision was made for trade receivables.(2019: €140.783).
+For the year that ended on 31 December 2020 the impairment provision for trade receivables remained unchanged (2019: reversal of the Impairment provision for trade receivables for $\in 25.515$).